So, you purchase a comfortable and cool design welder’s cap.

 This protective wear is available in different sizes, designs, and shapes.
 Some have a general crown like a non-welding cap, whereas others have a high crown.
 Some caps cover the skull only, while others have flaps to cover the collar and neck area.

-When choosing a weld cap for you, make sure it is perfectly sized to fit comfortably and move around to adjust when needed.
+When choosing a weld cap for yourself, make sure it is perfectly sized to fit comfortably and move around to adjust when needed.

 To wear a weld cap correctly, consider how and in which position you are welding.